-3. Address and end racial and ethnic disparities within the youth justice system.
+3. Address and end racial and ethnic disparities in the youth justice system.

 Youth of color are overrepresented at nearly every point of contact with the justice system.
 The JJDPA provides communities with an opportunity and federal requirement to address these ongoing disparities.
-To do so, we recommend providing financial incentives to states to incentivize diversion over arrest, and to ensure clear diversion policies are put in place to ensure that diversion is used in an equitable manner.
-Savings from decreased incarceration and decreased over-enforcement measures should be reinvested into impacted communities, with a focus on providing diversion programming that is culturally and linguistically competent, that is placed in communities where data shows it is needed, and that is in line with the community's needs and strengths.
+To do so, we recommend providing financial incentives to states to incentivize diversion over arrest.
+We recommend ensuring clear diversion policies are put in place to limit the use of arrest and system involvement whenever possible, and to ensure that diversion takes place in an equitable manner.
+Savings from decreased incarceration and decreased overenforcement measures should be reinvested into impacted communities, with a focus on providing diversion programming that is culturally and linguistically competent, and that is placed in communities where data shows it is needed, and is in line with the community's needs and strengths.
 Federal funds should be provided to directly resource culturally and linguistically competent mental health supports and early interventions for high needs youth with access to services not contingent upon involvement with the justice system.

 Disparities in the justice system start with police contact.
-To that end, we recommend the creation of national standards for officer qualification and training, including a demonstrated history of working successfully with young people and training on antiracist practices, implicit bias, and adolescent behavior.
-We recommend working with law enforcement accrediting organizations, prosecutors, public defenders, and Attorney General's offices to create processes and procedures to screen out and hold accountable officers who have exhibited repeated problematic behaviors.
-We further recommend that regulations be put in place regarding contracts between law enforcement, unions, and their departments, holding that a person shall be ineligible for appointment as a sworn member of the department or promoted to a position of greater authority if they were previously terminated or forced to resign for disciplinary reasons from any commissioned or recruit/probationary position with a law enforcement agency, or previously resigned from a law enforcement agency to avoid potential, proposed, or pending adverse disciplinary action including termination.
+To that end, we recommend the creation of national standards for officer qualification, including a demonstrated history of working successfully with young people and training on anti-racist practices and implicit bias.
+We recommend national standards around reviews of full and complete history of employment, complaints, etc., for law enforcement.
+We recommend hiring police with training and experience in adolescent development.
+We recommend working with law enforcement accrediting organizations, prosecutors, public defenders, and Attorney General's offices to create processes and procedures to screen out and hold accountable proven bad actors.
+We further recommend that regulations be put in place regarding contracts between law enforcement, unions, and their departments, holding that a person shall be ineligible for appointment as a sworn member of the department if they were previously terminated or forced to resign for disciplinary reasons from any commissioned or recruit/probationary position with a law enforcement agency, or previously resigned from a law enforcement agency to avoid potential or proposed or pending adverse disciplinary action or termination.

-We recommend providing federal funding to ensure that law enforcement officers who come into contact with young people are trained routinely on racial bias, cultural humility, mental health, adolescent brain development, trauma and adverse childhood experiences, as well as how to interact with families, young people and minors, and in particular, youth with behavioral health challenges and other special needs.
-Training grants must include funding to measure evaluation and implementation.
-Training should be focused on positive interactions with youth and ways to ensure deescalation of these interactions when needed.
-Such training should be available for law enforcement, public defenders, prosecutors, judges, probation officers, and others who interact with youth in the legal system.
+We recommend providing federal funding to ensure that law enforcement officers who come into contact with young people are trained annually on racial bias, cultural humility, mental health, adolescent brain development, trauma and adverse childhood experiences, as well as how to interact with young people with special needs, and how to interact with families.
+Training grants must include funding to measure evaluation and implementation so that departments that don't demonstrate a long-term change in behavior will lose future funding for such training.
+Training should be focused on positive interactions with youth and ways to avoid militarization of these interactions.